ilmanzo/ilmanzo.github.com/content/post/measuring-test-coverage-on-binaries.md

 ## 🏋️ Do some actual work

 Time to write a test to compress and decompress a file!
+We introduce also an helper function in the test, as we will need it more than once:

 ```python
 SAMPLE_FILE='sample.txt'